1. General information

 2. Collection, processing and use of data on this website

 When you visit our website, our web servers automatically store data for statistical analysis for the purpose of operating, securing and optimising our website, as well as for anonymously recording the number of visitors to our website (traffic).
 Our servers also store data about the extent and type of use of our website and services, the connection details of the requesting computer (user’s internet service provider and IP address as well as the requesting provider – stored only temporarily), the pages you visit on our site, the date, time and duration of the visit, identification data about the type of browser and operating system used, the amount of data transferred, notification of successful retrieval (HTTP response code), referrer URL (i.e. the previously visited page) and the website from which you visit us (server log data).
 Further personal data such as your name, address, telephone number and e-mail address is not recorded.
 There is also no link between the server log data and your personal data.

-This data allows us to provide personalised and location-specific content and to analyse traffic, troubleshoot and correct errors, and improve our services.
+This data allows us to analyse traffic, troubleshoot and correct errors, and improve our services.
 This constitutes our legitimate interest, which forms the legal basis for processing according to Art.
 6(1)(1)(f) GDPR.

 We reserve the right to subsequently review log data if there is a justified suspicion of illegal use based on concrete evidence.
 We temporarily store IP addresses in log files when necessary for security purposes or when necessary to provide a service or bill for a service, e.g. if you take advantage of one of our offers.
 We delete the IP address when it is no longer required for security purposes.
 We also store IP addresses if we have a concrete suspicion that a crime is being committed in connection with the use of our website.
 We also store the date of your last visit (e.g. registration, login, clicking on links, etc.) with your account data.

 2.2 Data for fulfilling our contractual obligations in the course of our association-related activities / Access to the members area